urban/urban.github.io/data/work/multi-media-boardroom/index.md

 [frog](https://www.frogdesign.com/) was hired to help Daimler evaluate and pick a software partner to power a multi-screen, multi-purpose conference rooms that include remote participation.

 In partnership with [macom](https://www.macom.de/en/), I developed a 60 page "Vendor Briefing" document to be used for evaluating software vendor solutions.
-Using the Vendor Briefing document and a mock conference room with the required hardware, each vendor demonstrating the strengths and weaknesses of their software according to several user journey scenarios in a full day presentation.
+Using the Vendor Briefing document and a mock conference room with the required hardware, each vendor would demonstrate the strengths and weaknesses of their software according to several user journey scenarios in a full day presentation.
 Following the vendor presentations, I lead the evaluation workshop to discuss the different software solutions and provided my recommendation.

 ### Activities & Deliverables